 New Directors participate in an induction programme to ensure they have the necessary knowledge and are aware of the governance requirements of the charity.
-One board member resigned during 2022.
+One board member resigned during 2023, and four new board members were appointed.
 Continuous support is provided to Board members throughout their term including training and development related to their role on the Board.
 Training is provided on changes to best practice in corporate governance, charities regulation and development from time to time and where there are significant developments, these are highlighted at a board meeting.
 Some Board members also participate in charity and related sector networks and peak bodies to ensure the Board is abreast of new information.
-Throughout 2022 Board members attended several online meetings, workshops and webinars hosted by Dóchas, Charities Institute Ireland, Charities Regulatory Authority among others and relevant information was circulated to Board members.
+Throughout 2023 Board members attended several online meetings, workshops and webinars hosted by Dóchas, Charities Institute Ireland, Charities Regulatory Authority among others and relevant information was circulated to Board members.